mozilla/application-services/docs/howtos/adding-a-new-component.md

 and please try to avoid using hyphens in the crate name.

-See the [Guide to Building a Rust Component](./building-a-rust-component.md) for general advice on designing and structuing the actual Rust code, and follow the [Dependency Management Guidelines](../dependency-management.md) if your crate introduces any new dependencies.
+See the [Guide to Building a Rust Component](./building-a-rust-component.md) for general advice on designing and structuring the actual Rust code, and follow the [Dependency Management Guidelines](../dependency-management.md) if your crate introduces any new dependencies.